swiftlang/swift/docs/proposals/OptimizerEffects.rst

     func setElt(elt: T) { t = elt }
   }

-With no knowledge of T.deinit() we must assume worst case.
+With no knowledge of T.deinit() we must assume the worst case.
 SIL effects analysis following specialization can easily handle such a trivial example.
 But there are two situations to be concerned about: